-Paalam, (bridge in Tamil), is a project that was established to impact unity between Auroville and the local villages and improve well being in the villages.
-Youth (men and women) from 18 villages and settlements, immediately around Auroville, were selected by AVAG self help group members who were asked to nominate 2 non political, socially active youth to represent their village.
+Paalam, (meaning bridge in Tamil), is a project that was established to impact unity between Auroville and the local villages and improve well being in the villages.
+Youth (men and women) from 18 villages and settlements, immediately around Auroville, were selected by AVAG’s Self Help Group members who were asked to nominate 2 non political, socially active youth to represent their village.

 - Identify the most urgent needs for the future.

 - Initiate projects together that will benefit the whole bio-region.

 Since its inception, on the 29th of November 2015 in Unity Pavilion, Paalam is firmly established as a communications and action network amongst: